chriskyfung/chriskyfung.github.io/_posts/tumblr/2019-11-23-featured-tips-tricks-and-tools-for-tumblr-bloggers.md

 A link named with "Featured" will be shown at where you place the `<ui>` tag.
 When you click this link, the plugin will send an API request, `https://<blog-name>.tumblr.com/api/read/json?num=50&tagged=featured` to get the data of the first 50 posts tagged with "featured".
 Thus, the posts found can be shown at the top or somewhere on the top separately from the main post feed.

-{% include picture.html height="1070" img="tumblr/tumblr-featured-post-plugin" ext="png" alt="sample screenshot of Tumblr Featured Posts Plugin by BANDIT DESIGN" %}
+{% include picture.html height="1070" img="tumblr/tumblr-featured-post-plugin.png" alt="sample screenshot of Tumblr Featured Posts Plugin by BANDIT DESIGN" %}

 ## 3rd-Party Applications